callstack/ts-regex-builder/README.md

 - single construct: `capture('abc')`
 - single string: `'Hello'`

-Regex components can be composed into a tree:
+Regex constructs can be composed into a tree:

 ```ts
 const currencyAmount = buildRegExp([